Phanisment/Item-Caster/README.md

 ### Condition nbt
+> [!TIP]
+> Will added in future
-In basic MMOItems or MythicCrucible you use condition skill on mythicmobs, but mythicmobs condition mechanic is has something lost and i want to add it like condition when attack cooldown player is not over will not cast.
+<a>In basic MMOItems or MythicCrucible you use condition skill on mythicmobs, but mythicmobs condition mechanic is has something lost and i want to add it like condition when attack cooldown player is not over will not cast.</a>

 ### Oraxen/ItemsaAdder support